When people ask me for my best piece of advice in regards to eating disorder recovery, they are often baffled by my reply: aim to be mediocre.

 I mean, wouldn’t it make more sense to shoot for greatness?
 Wouldn’t I recover faster — and better — if I did everything perfectly?
 But the answer to that, my friends, was a hard no. Because, as is often the case for those who struggle with eating disorders, I also struggle with an extreme case of perfectionism.

-Why not strive for perfect?
+Why not strive for perfect instead of mediocre?

 In my eyes, however, my tendency toward perfect was not an issue.
 I was seeking treatment for an eating disorder, not for perfectionism — and besides, “perfectionism” isn’t a diagnosis in the DSM-5.